 Start early, keep going

 We have a feature article on our website and the skills are clearly celebrated through Curriculum and Faculty Spotlights.
 We refer to Skills Builder essential skills during whole school Open Day and Post 16 Open Evening presentations for prospective parents.
 Essential skills are threaded through the curriculum from Key Stage 2 to Post 16.
-There is alocated time on the timetable to develop essential skills.
+Discovery Day Activities are allocated time on the timetable to develop essential skills.
 House Points are allocated by demonstrating essential skills.
 The Undershaw Diploma was launched to parents sharing the Universal Framework.
-The Headteacher's Weekly Newsletter includes the skills.
-There is a Homezone skills challenge shared in the Friday Newsletter every week.
-We are reviewing our Careers and Work Experience Policy and ensured that the essential skills were included alongside the Gatsby Benchmarks.
-We identify skills specifically when posting on our social media platforms; for example. a post about our young rotary club: 'so many skills demonstrated by the team..creativity, teamwork, aiming high and leadership'.
-As part of our Careers Strategic Plan, we are looking at how we can link the essential skills steps to EHCP targets working with the SEND team.
+There is a Homezone skills challenge shared in the Headteachers Weekly Newsletter.
+We reviewed our Careers and Work Experience Policy and ensured that the essential skills were included alongside the Gatsby Benchmarks.
+We identify skills specifically when posting on our social media platforms for example a post about our young rotary club and the many skills demonstrated by the team, including creativity, teamwork, aiming high and leadership.
+Looking forward, we are looking at how we can link the skill steps to Education, Health and Care plan targets working with the SEND team.
+There are large skills icons in every room and using the Skills Builder target sheets students in all year groups can be supported to build their essential skills at all stages.

 Measure it